PhilWyso/TTRPG-Obsidian/x_Blades_in_the_Dark/Scoundrel Mechanics/Scoundrel Mechanics.md

 After you figure out what action the player is rolling with, the GM provides the following information before you roll:
 - Potential Consequences
-- The Position - your character's
+- The Position - your character's potential to lose
+- The Effect - your character's potential to manipulate the situation on a success
+	- Limited Effect - Little to no change